MAPS-ExM/MAPS/README.md

 If the prediction target can be outlined well enough by the additional dye, any segmentation framework could be used in general like the excellent [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 The work presented in our paper however only uses the MitoTracker for the general outline of the structure and then fine-tunes an additional encoder to segment the inner structure.
 The code for this workflow is found in the `MitoTracker` directory.
+Pretrained models can be found [here](https://drive.google.com/drive/folders/1hziGW7KhJJamqSZKYRiE0BTvMJCi43xn?usp=share_link).

+--
+## Nucleus
+Some workflows might require the additional segmentation of the nucleus.
+Have a look at [this](https://github.com/AlexSauer/NucleusPanVision) repo for this.

 ## Errors:
-If you run the scripts like `train_outline.py` from within their directories, update the `PYTHONPATH` variable like `export PYTHONPATH='YOURPATH/src/MAPS/':$PYTHONPATH` to make sure all imports work.
+- If you run the scripts like `train_outline.py` from within their directories, update the `PYTHONPATH` variable like `export PYTHONPATH='YOURPATH/src/MAPS/':$PYTHONPATH` to make sure all imports work.
+- The predictions looks like noise: Make sure to have set the paths correctly when loading the model